Set Up a Branch in Vietnam

 - a notarized copy of the rental contract for the business address of the branch;

-- a notarized copy of the branch office representative’s passport;
+- a notarized copy of the local branch office representative’s passport;

-- the incorporation documents of the branch office;
+- the incorporation documents of the branch office in original;

 All documents sent by the foreign company must be translated into Vietnamese.